mikejmets/iw.fss/iw/fss/README.txt

 wife/husband and children.

-**DO NEVER CHANGE THE STRATEGY FOR A PLONE SITE ONCE THIS SITE HAS FIELDS STORED IN ITS FSS STORAGE PATH** unless you're loose your contents, your job, ...
-FSS has no utility to convert a storage format to another one.
-Sponsorship is welcome - as indicated in `Support and feedback`_ - if you need such a feature.
+**DO NEVER CHANGE THE STRATEGY FOR A PLONE SITE ONCE THIS SITE HAS FIELDS STORED IN ITS FSS STORAGE PATH** unless you ran the appropriate strategy migrator - see `Migrating between strategies`_ otherwise you're loose your contents, your job, ...

 Thought it is possible to share the same storage path and backup path within various Plone sites, since you don't mind of your data in